Haroon Rasheed

-Haroon Rasheed Dar (born 25 March 1953) is a retired Pakistani cricketer who played in 23 Tests and 12 ODIs from 1977 to 1983.
-He is currently serving as the chief selector of the Pakistani cricket team.
+Haroon Rasheed Dar (born 25 March 1953) is a Pakistani cricket coach and former cricketer who played in 23 Test matches and 12 One Day International from 1977 to 1983.

-Early life
+Early life and education

+Haroon Rasheed Dar was born on 25 March 1953 in Karachi to Kashmiri parents.
 As a child he attended the Church Mission School (CMS) in Karachi.

 Career

 Product of the Muslim Gymkhana in Karachi, he was picked up for the squad but in 1978 he was exposed of the moving ball.
 But Rasheed showed grit in the Jamaica Test of 1976–77 where most of the top order feared the mighty West Indian attack.

 Coaching role

 In 1984, Haroon quit first-class cricket and joined United Bank.
 In 1988 he coached United Bank U19s, went on to be national U19s selector and coach and selected Shahid Afridi who lived near him.
 Later he was asked to send replacements for the injury hit Pakistan side in Kenya where Afridi was sent & he made historical 102(37).